 Certificates of Completion

-We off a number of certificates of accomplishment in photography.
+We offer a number of certificates of accomplishment in photography.
 Currently enrolled students as well as past students may apply for them.

 Simply stated, articulation deals with how courses transfer from one college to another.
 Specifically, articulation is the process of establishing which courses offered at City College of San Francisco (CCSF) are comparable to, or acceptable in lieu of, courses offered at four year colleges and universities.
 Many of our students transfer successfully to both public and private colleges from our program, most entering in as Juniors.